JHartzer/beautiful-jekyll/_posts/2020-11-19-electoral-college.md

 # Conclusions

 There have been multiple constitutional amendments proposed to abolish the Electoral College.
 The closest we came to removing it was with the [Bayh–Celler amendment of 1969](https://en.wikipedia.org/wiki/Electoral_College_abolition_amendment).
 The amendment passed the house and even began debate in the senate, but was quickly filibustered by small states wanting to retain their power.
 Unable to receive the two-thirds majority needed to end the filibuster, the amendment failed.
 It is fitting that the last time we got close to removing this undemocratic institution, our efforts were stopped by a minority acting in their own best interest.
 The Electoral College is a holdover from undemocratic and racist ideals that the people must be further removed from the president than any other elected official.
-The inability of the Electoral College to grow orevolve in the past 100 years has exacerbated its flaws, and we are at a breaking point.
+The inability of the Electoral College to grow or evolve in the past 100 years has exacerbated its flaws, and we are at a breaking point.
 When so many today are challenging the foundations of our democracy, we should not keep a system that causes people to lose faith in the election process.
 I want my vote to count.
 As do I want yours.
 Fix the Electoral College or get rid of it.

 # Additional Information